Michelin Guide for Newcastle and north east

 1 Michelin Star Restaurants in the North East

-Kenny Atkinson’s flagship was the first to reach Michelin star status for a number of years, when it made the guide in 2015.
+Kenny Atkinson’s flagship was the first to reach Michelin star status for a number of years, when it made the guide in 2015, now in an eleven year run.
 In a beautiful old Grade I listed building, it’s as unfussy and informal as you could expect for Michelin star dining, but that doesn’t stop the dishes from being mega-refined, and with playful nods to classics.

 In a similar vein, and not a million miles away from the above Hjem, Pine is a multi-course tasting menu of low-food-miles ingredients, many of them grown on the beautiful Pine farm just off the Military Road.
-A small and eager team, they also achieved success very quickly after opening, and were also one of the recipients of the new Michelin Green Star for sustainability efforts in 2022.
+A small and eager team, they also achieved success very quickly after opening, and were also one of the recipients of the new Michelin Green Star for sustainability efforts in 2022 (Michelin seems to have given up on this notion somewhat, so not referenced in 2026).
 We finally got there in 2024, and it was everything I expected, and more.

 As obvious as inclusion as there was ever going to be, really.
 Solstice has probably been designed for a star from its inception, with minimal plates engineered to perfection, expensive ingredients, and the price tag to match it.
 It’s as special occasion as you’ll find on this list, but brining a higher standard of restaurant to the city will have a halo effect that’s wider reaching.
-Unfortunately, a Michelin star likely just means the price can stretch even higher. 🫤
+For me, 2-star standard, but Michelin doesn’t care about outside of London.

 North East Bib Gourmands